Every town has a dark side, especially at Halloween

 I also would want to make sure that those still living were continuing to preserve the history of this area that I have come to know and love these past 25 years or more.

-In both Sarasota and Venice there are tours during which ghostly guides share the stories as they guide guests by foot or on a trolley from one place to another where specific spirits are said to have been sighted.
+In both Sarasota and Venice, there are tours during which guides share the stories as they lead guests by foot or on a trolley from one place to another where specific spirits are said to have been sighted.

-In Sarasota, Discover Sarasota Tours offers air-conditioned trolley tours led by a resident authority on Sarasota’s spookier side, Seva Anthony.
+In Sarasota, Discover Sarasota Tours offers air-conditioned trolley tours led by its resident authority on Sarasota’s spookier side, Seva Anthony.

 While you will have to discover the ghosts of John and Mable Ringling on your own when Ca d’Zan (their former home) is open, Seva will share stories of such haunted places as Sarasota’s theaters and opera house and perhaps a certain cemetery.
 Sarasota has some wonderful ghost stories, whether you believe — or not.

-Venice also has its share of spirits that have been seen in such places as Venice Theatre, the Venice Centre Mall which once was home to the Kentucky Military Institute, a shop or two on West Venice Avenue, where one might be tripped by a dog ghost or spooked by a former sea captain, as well as in individual homes — some old and some not so old.
+Venice also has its share of spirits that have been seen in such places as Venice Theatre, the Venice Centre Mall — once was home to the Kentucky Military Institute — a shop or two on West Venice Avenue where one might be tripped by a dog ghost or spooked by a former sea captain as well as in individual homes — some old and some not so old.

 As all this recent road and other construction downtown might have stirred up the spirits, this year could be the year when some “new” ghosts appear — or not.
 Perhaps the spirit of John Nolen might stop by to see how the city is faring.